zkm/memory_benchmark/README.md

 ```bash
 0 2 * * * cd /path/to/memory_benchmark && python memory_benchmark.py --quiet --csv-only --runs 3
 ```

+Tip: Use absolute paths to both the repository and your Python interpreter when running from cron.

 ### Hardware Comparison
 ```bash